 Student Hourly Positions (Undergrad and Grad)

 The University of Wisconsin-Madison is a great place to work.
 You can read about the benefits in detail elsewhere.
-(Note that CHTC Staff are considered as Unclassified academic staff, and have different benefits from Classified staff.)
 In short, we have five weeks of vacation/personal time per year, very good health insurance (and cost effective for entire families), and a good retirement plan.
 Please note that the minimum salary in our job listings are just that - the minimum.
 Compensation will increase with experience.

 In addition to the official benefits, there are many side benefits:

 - You will work with the CHTC team.
 We are world leaders in solving interesting distributed computing problems!

 - You can attend interesting talks in the department